enterxor/di_tryouts_decoupled/README.md

-# di_tryouts_decoupled
-Attempt to use Dependency Injection library in pure Python project
+# Examples of using Dependency Injector library in python

+There are several subprojects:
+- decoupled packages
+- flask app